1874 German federal election: Electoral system

 The election was held under general, equal, direct and secret suffrage.
 All German males over the age of 25 years were able to vote except for active members of the military and recipients of poor relief.
 The restrictions on the military were meant to keep it from becoming politicized, while men on relief were considered to be open to political manipulation.
 The constitutional guarantee of a secret vote was not safeguarded at the time, since ballot boxes and polling booths were not introduced until 1903.

-If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first and second place finishers.
+If no candidate in a district won an absolute majority of the votes, a runoff election was held between the first- and second-place finishers.
 It was possible for a replacement candidate to be introduced in a runoff.

 Results

 The major gainers in the 1874 election were the National Liberal Party and the Centre Party; losses affected primarily the Conservative Party and the short-lived Imperial Liberal Party.

 Rather than suppressing the Catholic vote, the Kulturkampf served to consolidate political Catholicism.
 The Centre Party more than doubled the number votes it had received in 1871, from just under 708,000 to over 1.4 million.
 It was the most votes of any party, although the Centre won 56 fewer seats than the National Liberals.
 Such a result was possible under the Empire's electoral system if a party was more successful at winning majorities in individual districts and/or won more runoff elections.
 There were 46 runoffs for the 397 seats in 1874.

 1874 was the first year that representatives from Alsace–Lorraine were elected to the Reichstag.
 All 15 opposed the German annexation of the region.

+Graph of the party split among 397 seats.